Coffey Field

 Starting in 1964, students began using the left field and center field area for their club football team.
 The team was sponsored by the students themselves and it was these same students who rented temporary wooden stands, to be set around the gridiron, for the 1964 and 1965 seasons.
 The university stepped in to build permanent wooden stands behind the left field fence, which served as a grandstand for football.
 A press box and scoreboard were added in 1967, and the university reinstated varsity football for the 1970 season.

-Fordham football moved up from Division III to Division I-AA (now Division I FCS) in 1989; the following year, and the wooden stands were torn down and replaced with aluminum bleachers.
+Fordham football moved up from Division III to Division I-AA (now Division I FCS) in 1989; the following year, the wooden stands were torn down and replaced with aluminum bleachers.
 Bathrooms and concessions were added beneath the new set of bleachers while an elevator was added to the new press box.
 Beneath the seats, a 3200 sqft weight room was added in 1996.

 Infilled synthetic FieldTurf replaced the natural grass field in 2005 while, behind home plate, other renovations during 2004 and 2005 included lights, new dugouts, as well as a new grandstand and press box for the baseball portion.
 This section of the facility now goes by Houlihan Park, as the recognized home of Rams baseball.
 The diamond is aligned approximately north-northeast (home plate to second base); the football field is in the outfield and runs west-southwest to east-northeast, from the left field foul line to center field, with the press box and grandstand along the north-northwest sideline.

 A monument to the Seven Blocks of Granite was dedicated in 2008, honoring the offensive lines of 1929, 1930, 1936, and 1937.
 It is located on Constitution Row, near the west end of the grandstand.

-Renovations in 2014 included the addition of a full-color DakTronics video scoreboard beyond the Southern Boulevard endzone, as well as chair back seating between the 40-yard lines.
+Renovations in 2014 included the addition of a full-color Daktronics video scoreboard beyond the Southern Boulevard endzone, as well as chair back seating between the 40-yard lines.
 The FieldTurf surface was upgraded with FieldTurfTM.

-Professional soccer came to Jack Coffey Field in 2016 as it hosted the Fourth Round U.S. Open Cup match between the New York Cosmos and NYCFC on June 15.
+Professional soccer came to Jack Coffey Field in 2016 as it hosted the Fourth round U.S. Open Cup match between the New York Cosmos and NYCFC on June 15.